w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 2.5.8 Target Size (Minimum) (AA)

-Briefly:
+In brief:
-* Ensure targets meet a minimum size or have sufficient spacing around them.
+* <strong>What: </strong>Ensure targets meet a minimum size or have sufficient spacing around them.
-* Why: Some people with physical impairments cannot click small buttons that are close together.
+* <strong>Why: </strong>Some people with physical impairments cannot click small buttons that are close together.

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">retiree</a> with hand tremor:</p>
 <div class="quotes">